 How long should a fitness goal take to complete?

-The time it takes to reach a fitness goal is something only you can determine for yourself.
-Whether your goal focuses on the immediate future, short-term or long-term — or all of them — it’s best to set a goal that is achievable for you.
+The time it takes to reach a fitness goal is something only you can determine.
+Whether your goal focuses on the immediate, short or long-term future — or all three — it’s best to set a goal that is achievable for you.

-This might depend on a number of factors, but the main thing to consider is that it should be realistic for you.
+This might depend on a number of factors, but overall it should be realistic for you.

 You can always set an immediate goal to tackle now, then set short-term and long-term goals at a later date.
-Alternatively, you can break a bigger goal down into smaller components.
+Alternatively, you can break a bigger goal down into smaller goals.

-You might even like to align your fitness goals to the duration of one of our SWEAT programs.
+You might even like to align your fitness goals with the duration of one of the Sweat programs.